Mercku launches M2 to support dozens of devices on home Wi-Fi

 Our homes are expected to get loaded up with internet of things (IoT) devices in the coming years.
 So Mercku is launching a Wi-Fi router and accessories to be able to handle the connectivity for dozens of these devices.

 The Waterloo, Canada-based company sees more households installing voice assistants, smart thermostats, and other devices aimed at making our lives simpler.
 But together they can cause an internet logjam.
-The M2 Wi-Fi router and M2 Hive Wi-Fi system are aimed at giving those devices the speed, control, and range they need across the whole home, and the company has begun selling its products on Indiegogo.
+The M2 Wi-Fi router and M2 Hive Wi-Fi system are aimed at giving those devices the speed, control, and range they need across the whole home.

 “Too many households try to get by with slow, spotty Wi-Fi.
 If you try to upgrade, you’re met with routers that are cobbled together to maximize specs rather than actual performance,” said Mercku CEO Alex Qi, in a statement.
 “From its design to its simplicity to its reliable performance, the M2 Hive offers the best Wi-Fi connectivity you can get.
 It’s built on superior, patented technology, including our antenna and transceiver, which reduces noise and improves transmission to power the smart home without the lag and dead spots of other systems.”